eronnen/ChessBlocker/README.md

 # ChessBlocker

-ChessBlocker is a chrome extension with the purpose of restricting time spent on chess without completely stop playing.
+ChessBlocker is a chrome extension that can limit the number of chess games you play per day.

 <img src="./images/ChessBlocker256.png">

 ## How it works
-### Chess.com
-The user should configure in the extension options his Chess,com username, and the number of games permitted to play every day.
+The user should configure his username in the extension settings, and the number of games permitted to play every day.<br/>
-In the Chess.com website, the extension adds a callback to every button that starts a new game.
-In that callback, the extension checks with chess.com API that the user didn't reach the current day limit.
+When browsing chess.com website, the extension adds a handler to every button that starts a new game.
+In that handler, the extension checks with chess.com API that the user didn't reach the current day limit.
 ## Known Issues
 ### Chess.com
 * Chess.com API supports only getting a user's games from the whole last month.
 This data can take a few seconds to retrieve, which can delay the button click.